ronen-agranat/ronen-agranat-blog/about.md

 permalink: /about/
 ---

 **Hi!
-My name is Ronen Agranat.
-Welcome to my personal blog and website!**
+My name is Ronen Agranat.**
+I'm a software engineer and people manager from Cape Town, South Africa.
+Welcome to my professional home on the web, where I post my first-hand experiences, stories and lessons learnt, in order to share knowledge, help others and have great conversations.

 ### What's on this website?
 On my website, you can find out a whole lot about me: my CV, my blog articles, descriptions of projects I've worked on,